Astodialo/unLearn/README.md

 TODO

-* Mint another nft (proposal_x_R) that would be responsible for validation to sumbit the answers and update the datum accordingly
+* Mint another nft (proposal_x_R) that would be responsible for validation, to sumbit the answers and update the datum accordingly
-* The datumState would be updated to be either "COMPLETE" if a decision has been made or "CANCELED" if for ny reason the community decidedto (for example if community asnwers werent posted in the answers update phase)
+* The datumState would be updated to be either "COMPLETE" if a decision has been made or "CANCELED" if for any reason the community decided to (for example if community asnwers werent posted in the answers update phase) vote to get cancelled.
+* It should be validated that  "canceled"  is an element of the answers list.
+Unless the answers list is empty.
 * Implement a collateral that the proposer needs to send when he creates a proposal of X amount
 * If datumState is "COMPLETE" then the proposer can get the collateral back, if the datumState is "CANCELED" then it is locked/sent to a treasury
 * And the whole voting thing ofc ٩(◕‿◕)۶